gemfire/gemfire-developer-website/content/blog/logging-vmware-gemfire-gatewaysender-queue-events/index.md

 ```

 ## Future
-A function like this as part of a larger feature that also can clear a GatewaySender queue and remove individual events from it would be a very useful addition to Apache Geode.
+A function like this as part of a larger feature that also can clear a GatewaySender queue and remove individual events from it would be a very useful addition to VMware GemFire.